awslabs/aws-fpga-app-notes/Using-PCIe-Peer2Peer/README.md

 ![](p2p.png)

+The f1.4xlarge instance has 2 FPGAs in a single instance, both the FPGAs are in the same group.
+1. Slot0 (0000:00:1b.0)
+2. Slot1 (0000:00:1d.0)

- This application note uses the [CL_DRAM_DMA example design](https://github.com/aws/aws-fpga/blob/master/hdk/cl/examples/cl_dram_dma/README.md) to demonstrate the Peer-2-Peer transfers.
+ This application note uses the CL_DRAM_DMA example design to demonstrate the Peer-2-Peer transfers on a f1.16xlarge/f1.4xlarge instance.
 The example design contains an Automatic Test Pattern Generator (ATG) that is connected to the PCIM port.
+The ATG represents an accelerator that can produce or consume data.
 The ATG is an AXI-4 master exerciser that is able to issue write requests, read requests, and compare written vs. read data.
-To access another F1 FPGA on the same f1.16xlarge instance, software must obtain the physical address of the target F1 FPGA, ApplicationDevice/Bar4 (128G Bar) and program this address into the ATG.
+To access another F1 FPGA on the same f1.16xlarge/f1.4xlarge instance, software must obtain the physical address of the target F1 FPGA, ApplicationDevice/Bar4 (128G Bar) and program this address into the ATG.

 <a name="restrictions"></a>
  ### Peer-2-Peer Restrictions